Search for Elder Law Attorneys

 Also, bear in mind that if your major objective is to safeguard an inheritance for your children, a reverse mortgage may not be a good idea.
 As soon as the elderly person (or the survivor of an elderly couple) dies, it will be necessary to sell the home and much -- if not all -- of the sales proceeds will have to be paid to the reverse mortgage lender.
 But if you have a pressing need for additional income and have no close heirs, or if you do not intend to benefit your children or your children don't particularly want to inherit the house, a reverse mortgage can be a way to supplement income, perhaps without jeopardizing Medicaid eligibility.

 Reverse mortgages are complex products and borrowers are advised to acquaint themselves with the different options available and then carefully compare competing loan offerings.
-Following are two outstanding Web sites to get you started in that process:
+You can learn more about reverse mortgages from the AARP.